Icinga/icingadb-web/doc/03-Configuration.md

 ## General Configuration

-There are module options, which change the default behaviour of the dialogs one gets when triggering an action (for example the "Acknowledge now" button).
+You can adjust the default values of options users have while interacting with particular dialogs in the UI. (e.g. While acknowledging a problem)
 These options can not be set from the web interface directly but have to be set in the configuration file.